carocamargo/carocamargo.github.io/_scicom/synergy.md

 ## Synergy Project

 A Collaboration of Art and Science.
-Collaborative work made by Art League RI (ALRI) artists and informed by Woods Hole Oceanographic Institution (WHOI) and URI GSO scientists. [more here](https://www.synergyexperience.org/)
+Collaborative work made by Art League RI (ALRI) artists and informed by Woods Hole Oceanographic Institution (WHOI) and URI GSO scientists.
+[More here.](https://www.synergyexperience.org/)

 ## Rising Tides